awsdocs/aws-personal-health-dashboard/doc_source/enable-organizational-view-in-health-console.md

 **To view organizational view events in the Dashboard page**

-1. Sign in to the AWS Management Console and open the Personal Health Dashboard at [https://phd.aws.amazon.com/phd/home](https://phd.aws.amazon.com/phd/home)\.
+1. Sign in to the AWS Management Console and open the AWS Personal Health Dashboard at [https://phd.aws.amazon.com/phd/home](https://phd.aws.amazon.com/phd/home)\.

 1. In the navigation pane, choose **Organizational view**, and then choose **Dashboard** to view recent and upcoming events\.